jedev2000/PDF_manager/README.md

 output PDF files wll be generated in ./your_directory/PDF/

 Features :
--MERGE 2 PDF = Merge two PDF in one /n
+-MERGE 2 PDF = Merge two PDF in one \n
 -MERGE ALL PDF = Merge all the PDF in a specified directory" -SPLIT ALL PAGES = Split a PDF in all its pages -EXTRACT N PAGES = Extract a specified part of a PDF